 Amethyst Meaning, Birthstone and Jewelry

-Amethyst is a semi-precious gemstone with a very lovely purple color to it.
+Before tackling the subject of amethyst meaning, amethyst is a semi-precious gemstone with a very lovely purple color to it.
 It is actually a variety of quartz.
 The iron impurities found within the gemstone are what makes it purple.

 The color is very unstable, though, and can vary greatly from pale lilac or lavender to deep and vibrant violet.
 The deeper the purple color is of the amethyst, the more valuable it is.

 Amethyst is graded by color and has several terms used to describe the different color grades.
 The deepest or most vibrant purple stones are known as Siberian amethyst even though they can come from anywhere in the world.
 Amethyst with a medium-tone purple is called Uruguayan, and amethyst stones with lighter purple color are called Bahrain.